02v1.0Jun 3, 2026

 Most evaluations of AI design capability run on isolated prompts: design a settings page, build a pricing table, create a sign-up flow.
 The agent starts in an empty editor, and the result is judged on its own.

-So that is what we test.
-Each scenario fixes one complete, opinionated app and asks the agent to build a feature inside its actual codebase.
+So that is what PX-bench tests.
+Each test scenario requires the agent to build a feature in the codebase of a complete, opinionated app.
 We call that app the host app.

 Product fit asks whether a feature lands in the right place in the product: the right container, the right entry point, one consolidated surface instead of three scattered ones.